Horlando-Leao/validate-query-elasticsearch/README.md

-# validate-query-elasticsearch
+# validate-query-elasticsearch-python
-validate query elasticsearch example
+validate query elasticsearch example with Python

 I had a bit of trouble finding an implementation example, so since I did, I'll post it here to help.